-- A Individual events-Competitors may enter and swim in a maximum of six individual events (or five individual events, if deemed necessary by the Championship Committee), with a maximum of three individual events per day. - B Relays-Each competitor shall be allowed to swim in only one freestyle relay, one medley relay, one mixed freestyle relay, and one mixed medley relay of each distance, to a maximum number of relays for each competitor as determined by the Championship Committee. - C National qualifying times-There shall be qualifying times for national championship meets unless otherwise determined by the Championship Committee.
+- A Individual events-Competitors may enter and swim in a maximum of six individual events (or five individual events, if deemed necessary by the Championship Committee), with a maximum of three individual events per day. - B Relays-Each competitor shall be allowed to swim in only one freestyle relay, one medley relay, one mixed freestyle relay, and one mixed medley relay of each distance, to a maximum number of relays for each competitor as determined by the Championship Committee.

+- C National qualifying times-There shall be qualifying times for national championship meets unless otherwise determined by the Championship Committee.
 The procedure for determining the qualification times shall be established by the Championship Committee with the approval of the House of Delegates. - (1) Altitude adjustment-Times achieved at an altitude of 3,000 feet or higher may be adjusted, for national qualifying times purposes only, by subtracting the adjustment times (in seconds) from the actual time achieved.
-The specific adjustments for each age group and gender are found in Appendix A. The adjustments shall be determined every four years starting in 1998 (see Appendix A for the next scheduled revision of the altitude adjustment charts).
+The specific adjustments for each age group and gender are found in Appendix B. The adjustments shall be determined every four years starting in 1998.
 The adjustment times for men and women competitors shall be calculated by multiplying the time adjustment in the following table by the ratio of the 200-yard freestyle USMS record for the age group to that of the 25-29 200-yard freestyle for men and women, respectively.
 The values in the following table shall be those determined and used for the same purpose by USA Swimming.